Broadcom Clarity vs. Tempo: Comparing enterprise SPM solutions

 Without reliable capacity data, your roadmap is guesswork.

 Clarity's resource forecasting tools are detailed, but the data they rely on needs constant tending.
 Resource managers update availability by hand.
-When Clarity isn't connected to where work actually runs, the numbers drift – and by the time a capacity report reaches leadership, it may be weeks out of date.
+When Clarity isn't connected to where work runs, the numbers drift – and by the time a capacity report reaches leadership, it may be weeks out of date.

 Tempo Capacity Planner reads current assignments and upcoming work directly from Jira.
 Managers can spot overloads before they become delivery problems.
 Plans stay current instead of expiring between review cycles.
+Capacity Planner also compares planned time against actuals logged in Timesheets, so utilization and team capacity reports reflect what teams are doing.

 2. Budgeting and financial control